skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 ![image1](./images/sso-temp-creds.png)

+* Paste the credentials into the [credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) (~/.aws/credentials if running on a Mac or Linux)
-* Create an IAM role that will be used by the webadmins (Initially this role will trust your own AWS account but in the Verify phase you will configure it to trust the other group's account.)
+* Create an IAM role that will be used by the webadmins (Initially this role will trust your own AWS account but in the **Verify** phase you will configure it to trust the other group's account.)

-	* You can use the following for the assumerolepolicy (you will need to replace the Account ID):
+	* Use the following JSON to create a file name assumerolepolicy for the trust (assume role) policy (replace the Account ID):
 `{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "AWS": "arn:aws:iam::Account_ID:root"}, "Action": "sts:AssumeRole" } }`
-	* Then run this command to create the role:
+	* Create the role:
 `aws iam create-role --role-name webadmins --assume-role-policy-document file://assumerolepolicy  --profile Name_of_the_credential_profile`
 	* Add the Lambda Read Only policy to the role
 `aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AWSLambdaReadOnlyAccess  --role-name webadmins`

-* Add the following to the Config file (~/.aws if running on a Mac or Linux -  so you can easily assume the newly created role for the web admins.
+* Add the following to the [AWS CLI config file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-role.html) (~/.aws/config if running on a Mac or Linux) so you can easily assume the newly created role for the web admins.

 ```
 [profile webadmins]